bantonneau/WebDevPortfolio/README.md

+Thank you for providing a clear project structure.
+I'll craft the README based on the structure you provided without making any assumptions.

+---

 # React Portfolio

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-This project showcases an individual portfolio website developed using React and other technologies.
+This project showcases an individual portfolio website developed using React.
 The portfolio is deployed and can be accessed at [www.AntonneauWebDev.com](http://www.AntonneauWebDev.com).

 ## Table of Contents
 1. [Installation](#installation)